davideberga/panopto-dl/README.md

 ## Disclaimer

-Only for pernal usage.
+Only for personal usage.
 This is not related in any way to panopto.

 ***<!-- This repository is mirrorred from a repository hosted on my own personal gitlab instance, it is possible that is not up-to-date to the last commit ->***